Properties

 <Step title="Render">

-The skill fills header fields, clones chapter sections, creates component instances for visual exhibits, and labels defaults.
+The skill fills header fields, clones chapter sections, creates component instances for visual exhibits, and labels defaults, resolving each exhibit against the live component set by name-match.

 </Step>